 The attorney, if he or she withdraws, must also comply with his or her obligation to keep the client’s information confidential unless the client has given informed consent to disclosure.
 MD RPC 1.6; D.C.
 RPC 1.6.; VA RPC 1.6.
 In the context of withdrawing from representation, even if the client has previously given informed consent to the sharing of his or her information with the team, it must be presumed that such consent does not extend to the reasons for withdrawal.

 Given the ethical requirement that the attorney take steps to protect the client’s interest during withdrawal, it would be the highly unusual case in which an attorney could ethically terminate a Collaborative case over the client’s objection.
-Moreover, in UCLA jurisdictions, such as the District of Columbia and Maryland, only the parties can terminate a Collaborative case under the UCLA, and either may do so with or without cause, either by giving written notice or by proceeding in a contested court action on a matter related to the Collaborative matter.
+Moreover, in UCLA jurisdictions, such as the District of Columbia, Virginia, and Maryland, only the parties can terminate a Collaborative case under the UCLA, and either may do so with or without cause, either by giving written notice or by proceeding in a contested court action on a matter related to the Collaborative matter.
 D.C.
-Code § 16-4005(d), (f); MD CJP § 3-2003(d), (f).
+Code § 16-4005(d), (f); MD CJP § 3-2003(d), (f), VA CODE §20-171.
 If a Collaborative attorney is discharged or withdraws, the Collaborative Process may terminate, but only if the client does not replace the attorney as provided in the statute.
 D.C.
-Code § 16-4005(d)(3), (g); MD CJP § 3-2003(d)(3), (g).
+Code § 16-4005(d)(3), (g); MD CJP § 3-2003(d)(3), (g), VA CODE §20-171.
 In other words, the attorney may withdraw, but the client has the right to continue the Collaborative Process by replacing the attorney.
 Even though an attorney cannot decide to terminate a Collaborative Process under the UCLA and ethically will likely be prohibited from terminating a case in non-UCLA jurisdictions because to do so might violate the legal duty to protect the client’s interest, a Collaborative Process cannot proceed unless the withdrawing attorney is replaced with a successor Collaborative attorney, as spelled out in the UCLA.
 Irrespective of passage of the UCLA, one of the core requirements for a Collaborative Process is two Collaboratively trained attorneys.
 IACP SE § 3.9A.

-In D.C. and Maryland, under the UCLA, “Termination” refers to a Collaborative case that ends by the client(s) terminating the case by notice or by proceeding in contested litigation; the term “conclusion” refers to the successful conclusion of a case as well as to its termination.
+In D.C., Maryland, and Virginia under the UCLA, “Termination” refers to a Collaborative case that ends by the client(s) terminating the case by notice or by proceeding in contested litigation; the term “conclusion” refers to the successful conclusion of a case as well as to its termination.
 UCLA § 5(c)-(d); D.C.
 Code § 16-4005(c)-(d); Md.
-Code Ann, MD CJP § 3-2003 (c)-(d).
+Code Ann, MD CJP § 3-2003 (c)-(d), VA CODE §20-171.C and D.

 This UCLA provision providing that only a party may terminate a case is mandated by the UCLA and also by the Rules of Professional Conduct in D.C., Maryland, and Virginia.
 However, without explanation or support, the drafters of the IACP Standards and Ethics state that professionals can terminate a Collaborative Process.
 IACP SE § 4.2.
 The IACP Standards run afoul of both the UCLA and the ABA and state Rules of Professional Conduct.
 The IACP Ethical Standards, when in conflict with the Rules of Professional Conduct for attorneys, must give way to the Rules of Professional Conduct.
 IACP SE § 1.1.
 As we conclude above, given the attorney’s obligation under the Rules of Professional Conduct, it would be the highly unusual case in which an attorney could ethically terminate a Collaborative case over the client’s objection.
 The UCLA and the Rules of Professional Conduct take precedence over IACP SE § 4.2.